 Important Information to Note before you Start Calibrating

-The “Calibrate with my Zone Counts” option requires that you have reliable data about average daily travel for road segments near your Project study area.
+The “Single Factor User-provided Counts” option requires that you have reliable data about average daily travel for road segments near your Project study area.
 We recommend checking with the transportation agency in your state or province.
 The data can be in the form of Average Daily Trips (ADT), Average Annualized Daily Trips (AADT), Average Weekday Trips (AWDT), or Average Annualized Weekday Trips (AAWDT).

-Setting up a Calibration Project with “My Zone Counts”
+Setting up a Calibration Project with “Single Factor User-provided Counts"

 Step 1: Create your Zone Set.
 Learn more on creating Zone Sets.

-Note: For “Calibrate with my Zone Counts”, only Zones added to the Calibration Zone Set that are pass-through and have calibration data will be used.
+Note: For “Single Factor User-provide Counts”, only Zones added to the Calibration Zone Set that are marked as pass-through and have calibration data will be used.
 Zones that don’t have calibration data or are not pass-through will be ignored during calibration.

 Step 3: When you choose one of the “Calibrate Type” options, a new Zone Set category window will appear below your Origin and Destination boxes, allowing you to select a Calibration Zone Set.
 Add your Calibration Zone Sets as you would any other Zone Set.